Russia sinks Dominican-flagged ship in Ukraine

 BRUSSELS — The President of the European Commission, Ursula von der Leyen, will travel to kyiv this week to meet with the President of Ukraine, Volodymyr Zelenskyy.

 Her spokesman, Eric Mamer, said Tuesday that the president will travel to the Ukrainian capital ahead of a special donor meeting in Warsaw this weekend.
-It is the second visit of a senior EU official to the country after that of the president of the European Parliament, Roberta Metsola, last week.
+It is the second visit of a senior EU official to the country following that of the president of the European Parliament, Roberta Metsola, last week.

 The International Committee of the Red Cross, which has been trying to enter the city with a small team since Friday as part of efforts to evacuate civilians and bring in aid, said people held by police in Manhush were freed for the night.
 He did not identify the nationality of the agents involved.